austinonrails/aor_meetings_blog/_posts/2015-03-07-sxsw-web-developer-happy-hour-2015.md

 6-9PM

-Tickets: [https://austinonrails.ticketbud.com/sxsw-2015](https://austinonrails.ticketbud.com/sxsw-2015) (developer discount code available)
+Ticket required: [https://austinonrails.ticketbud.com/sxsw-2015](https://austinonrails.ticketbud.com/sxsw-2015) (developer discount code available)

 Please join us on the Monday of SXSW for good conversation, appetizers, and a night out without the laptop.
 Buffalo Billiards has tons of games, such as darts, billiards, and shuffleboard.